-All anglers must be in possession of a current UK Nation Rod Licence as well as a Loch Neaton Fishing Permit
+All anglers must be in possession of a current UK National Rod Licence as well as a Loch Neaton Season Ticket

 - A maximum of two rods at a time may be used and lines must have a minimum breaking strain of 8lb (3.7 Kg)